spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-slack.md

 * Linking: "Room is now pending-name"

-  This typically means that you haven't used the correct slack channel id.
+  This typically means that you haven't used the correct Slack channel id.
 Unlink the room and recheck 'Determine the "channel ID"' from above.

 * Messages work from M to S, but not the other way around

   Check you logs, if they say something like

-  `WARN SlackEventHandler Ignoring message from unrecognised slack channel id : %s (%s) <the channel id> <some other id>`
+  `WARN SlackEventHandler Ignoring message from unrecognised Slack channel id : %s (%s) <the channel id> <some other id>`

   then unlink your room, reinvite the bot and re-link it again.
 This may particularly hit you, if you tried to unsuccessfully link your room multiple times without unlinking it after each failed attempt.